kcallin/haka-mqtt/doc/source/user_guide.rst

 ===========

 The `haka_mqtt` package is reliable "weapons grade" MQTT client library.
-It contains a core mqtt reactor class that can be harnessed in a number of ways depending on the eventcan be harnessed in a nubmer of different ways depending on the event loop you are using.
+It contains a core mqtt reactor class that is harnessed to event loops with different frontends.

 .. toctree::